Apples, beans and oats. All 3 of these foods are great for helping lower cholesterol, slow blood sugar rise and control hunger!

 - 28 oz canned tomatoes (chopped or pureed, or better yet home canned stewed tomatoes)

-- 2 cans kidney beans (or whatever beans you like- I have used black beans and pinto beans also)
+- 2 cans kidney beans (or whatever beans you like- I love the combo of kidney beans and black beans)

 - 1 Tbsp chili powder (can use more or less depending on your taste preference)